 People make our past, present, and future.
 The Academic Health Center Oral History Project preserves and shares the personal stories of key individuals who were involved with the formation of the University's Academic Health Center, served in leadership roles, or have specific insights into the institution's history.
 Through their voices, learn about changes to medical education, research, patient care, and health policies during the latter half of the 20th century.

-Academic Health Center timeline
+Health Science timeline

 2015: The University of Minnesota Medical Center (UMMC) is named a regional treatment center for Ebola -- one of only 9 in the country.
 A five-year $3.25 million dollar grant from the federal government to the Minnesota State Department of Health and UMMC will expand capacity and care to treat patients with Ebola or other severe, highly infectious disease.